 World Pillow Fight Day occurs in cities around the globe, from Amsterdam to Los Angeles, so if you missed this one, mark your calendars for next year.

-About International Pillow Fight Day
+What is International Pillow Fight Day?

 The “holiday” of International Pillow Fight Day typically occurs in the spring on the first Saturday in April.
 That’s a good time, because it means the snow has mostly melted in the northern cities and people are willing to come out and get outside.

 World Pillow Fight Day does have some rules to ensure everyone’s safety.
 First, use only soft, feather-free pillows.
 You don’t want to actually injure someone!

 Among the many cities that held Pillow Fight events last year were Chicago, Seattle, Barcelona, Atlanta, Hong Kong, New York, Melbourne, Orlando, Vancouver, and Washington DC.